openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

   Total available budget of the 1st auction.
 Bids lower than ``value`` will be rejected.

-  Auction.value for 2nd auction within the privatization cycle will be calculated as half of the auction.value provided.

   |ocdsDescription|
   The total estimated value of the procurement.